National War Memorial (New Zealand): Hall of Memories

 On each of the two side walls of the Sanctuary a large cross forms the background for the coats of arms of the main towns of the nine provinces of New Zealand.
 These crosses symbolise the sacrifices made by New Zealanders in times of war.
 Mounted to one side of the Sanctuary is a Lamp of Brotherhood, one of 84 made after World War II to commemorate the war dead of all nations and to promote reconciliation and unity between nations.

-Four Rolls of Honour, inscribed with the name and rank of each fallen New Zealander, are placed in bronze display cases on the east and west walls of the Sanctuary.
+Four Rolls of Honour, inscribed with the name and rank of 30,108 of New Zealand's war dead, are displayed in bronze display cases on the east and west walls of the Sanctuary.

-The Hall of Memories is lined with cream Mt Somers stone.
-Inside, Hanmer marble, Coromandel granite and Takaka marble are all used.